 - Updated Relocation List for N.C 107 Project

 - Shape of N.C.
 107 Plans Set

 - 55 businesses gone?
 N.C.
 107 project will have ‘major impact’ on businesses

 - Start Construction – Late 2024

 - End Construction – Late 2027

 It is estimated that more than 100 parcels of property will be impacted by this project.
 Currently the NCDOT has set aside $53,340,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (three of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.